-1. Generic project management doesn’t agree with marketing workflows
+1. Generic project management is not for marketing workflows

 Instead of streamlining work, Asana often requires heavy customization to mimic the flow of a real campaign.
 Creating workarounds for things like social media pipelines or ad approvals eats up time and can compromise speed.